Last Updated on November 23, 2022 by Dr. Saqib Mueed

 Hip flexor strain is a medical condition when hip flexor muscles become injured, torn, damaged, or inflamed which leads to severe pain and discomfort.

 Pain is the dominant symptom in this condition.
 This can take the following forms:

-- Tight or sore groin muscles (this symptom could be delayed till the next day).
+- Tight or sore groin (Pull) muscles

 - Pain on walking or movement of the thigh.